General of the Army (United States): Ranks senior to General of the Army

-The rank of General of the Armies is senior to General of the Army and has been bestowed on only three officers in U.S. history.
+The rank of General of the Armies of the United States is senior to General of the Army and has been bestowed on only three officers in U.S. history.
 In 1919, John J. Pershing was promoted to General of the Armies for his services in World War I.

 In 1944, when Congress authorized the creation of the five-star grade of General of the Army, a provision was added to the law doing so that stated, "Nothing in this Act shall affect the provisions of the Act of September 3, 1919 (41 Stat.
 283: 10 U.S.C.
 671a), or any other law relating to the office of General of the Armies of the United States."

-In 1976, during the United States Bicentennial, Congress conferred a promotion upon George Washington to the rank of General of the Armies of the United States.
-With the bicentennial approaching, Congress passed legislation urging Washington's promotion for his service as the first commanding general of the United States Army on 19 January 1976.
-President Gerald Ford approved the promotion in October, but historians found that congressional and presidential actions were not enough and that the Army had to issue orders to make the promotion official.
-The promotion was conferred by Secretary of the Army Clifford Alexander on 13 March 1978.
+In 1976, during the United States Bicentennial, Congress conferred a posthumous promotion upon George Washington to the rank of General of the Armies.
+With the bicentennial approaching, Congress passed legislation urging Washington's promotion, for his service as the first commanding general of the United States Army, on 19 January 1976.
+President Gerald Ford approved the promotion in October 1976, but historians found that congressional and presidential actions were not enough and that the Army had to issue official orders to make the promotion official.
+The promotion was conferred by Secretary of the Army Clifford Alexander on 13 March 1978, with an effective date of 4 July 1976.
 According to Public Law 94-479, Washington is established as having "rank and precedence over all other grades of the Army, past or present."
-Thus, Washington will always be the most senior general of the United States.
+Thus, Washington will always be the most senior general of the United States Army.